 If a speedlight is used indoors, its head should be angled slightly sideways to get a directional bounce and avoid overly flat or washed out images.
 Off-camera flash is a much better option for weddings.
 Professional wedding photographers often carry 3-4 speedlights with them along with a few transceivers.

 The main advantage of this approach is that there is no direct light hitting the subject; the light source is always slightly off on the side.
-This kind of setting can be used not only for portraits but also for details such as rings shots, cakes and flowers.
+This kind of setting can be used not only for portraits but also for detail shots such as rings shots, cakes and flowers.

 The third option would be asking an assistant or second shooter to hold the off-camera flash at an arm’s length away from the camera.
 While this is not always practical at crowded wedding venues, it can yield great results under the right circumstances.